ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 {: #automate-sap-ase-sybase-ha-sz-delpoyment-scripts}
 {: terraform}

-The terraform scripts included for deploying are:
+The terraform scripts that are included for deploying are:

 * One Power Placement group to include all the four VMs involved in this solution.
 * Four VSIs in an existing VPC with subnet and security group configurations.
-    * Two for the ASE SYBASE database cluster instance
+    * Two for the ASE Sybase database cluster instance
     * Two for the SAP application cluster
-* Configuring three Application Load Balancers like ASE SYBASE DB and SAP ASCS/ERS.
+* Configuring three Application Load Balancers like ASE Sybase DB and SAP ASCS/ERS.
-* Configuring one VPC DNS service used to map the ALB FQDN to the SAP ASCS/ERS and ASE SYBASE virtual hostnames.
+* Configuring one VPC DNS service used to map the ALB FQDN to the SAP ASCS/ERS and ASE Sybase virtual hostnames.
 * Configuring seven file shares for VPC.

-The ansible scripts included are:
+The ansible scripts that are included are:

 * OS requirements for installation and configuration of SAP applications.
 * Cluster components installation.
-* Ansible scripts for SAP application cluster configuration and SAP ASE SYBASE cluster configuration.
+* Ansible scripts for SAP application cluster configuration and SAP ASE Sybase cluster configuration.
-* ASE SYBASE installation
+* ASE Sybase installation
-* ASE SYBASE db backup
+* ASE Sybase db backup
-* ASE SYBASE system replica configuration
+* ASE Sybase system replica configuration
 * ASCS and ERS instances installation
 * DB load
 * Primary and extra application servers installation